AdityaBavadekar/Hiphe/src/main/HiphePrivacyPolicy.md

 Vendors, Consultants and Other Third-Party Service Providers.
 We may share your data with third-party vendors, service providers, contractors or agents who perform services for us or on our behalf and require access to such information to do that work.
 Examples include: payment processing, data analysis, email delivery, hosting services, customer service and marketing efforts.
 We may allow selected third parties to use tracking technology on the App, which will enable them to collect data on our behalf about how you interact with our App over time.
 This information may be used to, among other things, analyze and track data, determine the popularity of certain content, pages or features, and better understand online activity.
 Unless described in this notice, we do not share, sell, rent or trade any of your information with third parties for their promotional purposes.
 Business Partners.
 We may share your information with our business partners to offer you certain products, services or promotions.
 Other Users.
 When you share personal information (for example, by posting comments, contributions or other content to the App) or otherwise interact with public areas of the App, such personal information may be viewed by all users and may be publicly made available outside the App in perpetuity.
 If you interact with other users of our App and register for our App through a social network (such as Facebook), your contacts on the social network will see your name, profile photo, and descriptions of your activity.
 Similarly, other users will be able to view descriptions of your activity, communicate with you within our App, and view your profile.

-4. WHO WILL YOUR INFORMATION BE SHARED WITH?
+### 4. WHO WILL YOUR INFORMATION BE SHARED WITH?
 In Short:  We only share information with the following third parties.
 We only share and disclose your information with the following third parties.
 If we have processed your data based on your consent and you wish to revoke your consent, please contact us using the contact details provided in the section below titled "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?".

-Allow Users to Connect to Their Third-Party Accounts Google account, Facebook account and Github account Cloud Computing Services
+- Allow Users to Connect to Their Third-Party Accounts
+- Google account, Facebook account and Github account
+- Cloud Computing Services
-Google Cloud Platform
+- Google Cloud Platform
-Communicate and Chat with Users
+- Communicate and Chat with Users
-Firebase Cloud Messaging
+- Firebase Cloud Messaging
-Content Optimization
+- Content Optimization
-YouTube video embed
+- YouTube video embed
-Data Backup and Security
+- Data Backup and Security
-Google Drive Backup
+- Google Drive Backup
-Functionality and Infrastructure Optimization
+- Functionality and Infrastructure Optimization
-Cloud Firestore and Firebase Realtime Database
+- Cloud Firestore and Firebase Realtime Database
-User Account Registration and Authentication
+-User Account Registration and Authentication
-GitHub OAuth, Firebase Authentication, Google Sign-In, Google OAuth 2.0, Google Smart Lock and Facebook Login Web and Mobile Analytics
+- GitHub OAuth, Firebase Authentication, Google Sign-In, Google OAuth 2.0, Google Smart Lock and Facebook Login
+- Web and Mobile Analytics
-Google Analytics for Firebase and Google Analytics
+- Google Analytics for Firebase and Google Analytics

 ### 5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?
 In Short:  If you choose to register or log in to our services using a social media account, we may have access to certain information about you.